Skip to content

 By weaving oracy into your curriculum framework, you empower students to express themselves clearly, listen actively, and participate in productive conversations, which can significantly impact their overall academic performance and social development.

-children working together talking at a desk
+children working collabortively at a desk in a primary classroom

 Download our free Oracy framework here